Last Updated on March 7, 2020

 “It’s a bittersweet time for Grantchester fans, who will be cheering the return of the series but crushed to say good-bye to James,” says MASTERPIECE Executive Producer Rebecca Eaton at WGBH Boston.

-Now that Kirby has finished her run as Princess Margaret on Netflix’s hit series, she’s to star as New York Times reporter Ada Brooks in the upcoming historical thriller with Norton.
+Now that Kirby has finished her run as Princess Margaret on Netflix’s hit series, she’s to star as New York Times reporter Ada Brooks in the upcoming historical thriller with Norton, filming in Poland, Ukraine and Britain.

-Set in 1930s Russia, Gareth Jones is based on the true story of the ambitious Welsh journalist who made Stalin’s censorship and Soviet famine known to the Western world.
-Agnieszka Holland (Washington Square, The Secret Garden, Europa Europa, Angry Harvest), will direct the new film.
+Set in 1930s Russia, “Mr. Jones” is based on the true story of the ambitious Welsh journalist who made Stalin’s censorship and Soviet famine known to the Western world.
+Agnieszka Holland (Washington Square, The Secret Garden, Europa Europa, Angry Harvest), directs the new film.
 Her hope is that “Gareth’s perspective, which is, in some ways a very naive perspective, will help wake up a feeling for the relevance of the story in our day and age.”

 James Norton plays a risk-taking Gareth Jones, who is committed to reporting the truth about the Stalin regime despite an international cover-up conspiracy.
 According to the film’s synopsis, Jones “gained fame after writing about meeting Hitler, and is now looking for his next big story.
 The Soviet “utopia” is all over the news, and he can’t help but wonder how Stalin is financing the rapid modernisation of the Soviet Union.
 He decides to travel to Moscow in an attempt to get an interview with Stalin himself.”